Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 Tools for this are in sprite_tools

-It is recommended that sprites of the same height and width as the existing sprites are used until the code has been refactored further.
+It is recommended that sprites of the same height and width are used until the code has been refactored further.
 Currently, the runner_sprites.h file has a dog option enabled, and the T-Rex commented out.

-In general, keep sprites to a multiple of 8 pixels in height.
-Width can be more arbitrary, but bigger sprites will slow things down if enormous.

-Ground dimensions: 512 pixels wide, and 8 pixels high

-Runner dimensions: 20 pixels wide, and 24 pixels high, and three different pixmaps are used to animate the runner, i.e. legs, or tail

-Small obstacles (6 different ones can be used): 8 pixels wide, and 16 pixels high

-Large obstacles (6 different ones can be used): 12 pixels wide, and 24 pixels high

-To create a sprite, use a graphics program such as the GIMP, and create an image with a black background of the desired dimensions in pixels, i.e. 8 wide and 16 high for a small obstacle.

-Use the pencil tool with a white foreground colour to draw the sprite.
-(Pro tip: the "[" and "]" keys in the GIMP change the brush size).

-Once the sprite has been drawn, go to the "->image->mode" menu and turn it into an indexed image with 2 colours.

-You can save your work at this point, but most importantly, the image needs to be exported as a "C header file" with a suitable name and default header file ending of ".h".

-So, export the image from the GIMP as a C header using the "->file->export as"  menu, and name the exported C header "something.h"

-In the sprite_tools directory, the simplest way to turn this into a sprite for use in the runner game is to run

-./convert_gimp_header.sh something.h

-this will produce a sprite header file called

-gimp_sprite.h

-which will then be displayed in the terminal as ASCII.

-Once the various sprites have been created, they can be merged into the "obstacle_sprites.h" or "runner_prites.h" files, after which the code can be built and flashed onto a component tester.

-See also the README.md in the sprite_tools folder

 ## Project details